coleifer/huey/docs/recipes.rst

         return {'ready': value is not None, 'value': value}

-To hold the request open until the task finishes, await the result with the :ref:`asyncio helpers <asyncio>` -- other requests continue to be served while this coroutine waits:
+To hold the request open until the task finishes, await the result with the :ref:`asyncio helpers <asyncio>`.
+Other requests continue to be served while this coroutine waits:

 .. code-block:: python